Table of content

 Your video object is created, your content is uploaded on our server, you’re now ready to publish your content in order to finish the upload process.

-Perform a POST request on https://api.dailymotion.com/video/<VIDEO_ID> with the published field set to true and fill the following mandatory fields:
+Perform a POST request to the endpoint with the published field set to true and fill the following mandatory fields:

 • title – The title of the video on the platform